 One of the most important things to remember about compound interest is the earlier you start saving the better.
 This is because the sooner you begin to invest, the sooner you’ll start being paid interest which, when reinvested, compounds the earnings on your investment.
-Choosing a term deposit that pays interest frequently may also speed up the growth of your savings.
+Choosing a term deposit that pays interest frequently will also speed up the growth of your savings.

 Business Insider’s Andy Kiersz shows in graph form, the benefits of starting to save early.
 In his example, both Emily and Dave put aside $200 per month at 6%, but Emily starts saving at 25 while Dave doesn’t start until he’s 35.
 Overall, Emily contributes $96,000 while Dave contributes $72,000.
 This $14,000 difference in contributions translates to a difference in final balance of about $200,000 (close to double Dave’s final total) at age 65.